top of page

 Advocate for CAWES, inspiring others to learn more and give

 You can help provide a sanctuary from violence and support women and children on their way toward healing.
-With your help, this new facility will allow CAWES to not only serve more individuals and families, but also to serve them better - as they first escape immediate danger, and then begin to heal and gain independence in transitional housing.
+With your help, this new facility will allow CAWES to not only serve more individuals and families, but also to serve them better - as they first escape immediate danger, and then begin to heal and gain independence.

 Your donation will transform lives.